-Responsibility for the Office of Government Commerce (OGC) and the public sector procurement agency Buying Solutions will form part of the Efficiency and Reform Group.
+The Office of Government Commerce and the public sector procurement agency Buying Solutions will form part of the Efficiency and Reform Group.

 Responsibility for the Office of Government Commerce (OGC) and the public sector procurement agency, Buying Solutions, will move to the Cabinet Office where they will form part of the Efficiency and Reform Group (ERG), the Prime Minister announced today.